kibokoland-adventures/kibokoland-adventure-website-redesign/_posts/private-safari/2019-11-10-ngorongoro-conservation-area.md

 expect:
   video:
-    url: <iframe width="560" height="315" src="https://www.youtube.com/embed/Ynf67DbR9yk" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+    url: <iframe width="560" height="315" src="https://www.youtube.com/embed/MZwAfsO21-c" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 itinerary:
   - paragraph: "You can venture Ngorongoro Crater in a day tour from Moshi or Arusha.
 The tour departs from Arusha town with lunch boxes, Water from your hotel and drive to Ngorongoro Crater.
 You will descend 2000 feet (over 600 meters) to the floor of the crater for a half day crater tour. "
   - paragraph: "Explore the forest areas that are inhabited by monkeys and elephant, the lake area, where you may see the flamingos and the open savannah where the lions hunt for food. "
-  - paragraph: "Late evening the car will depart driving you back to your departure points and dropping you to your booked hotels.
+  - paragraph: "Late evening the car will depart driving you back to your departure points and dropping you to your pre-booked hotels.
 And thus how day ends with a memorable moment, don’t miss it!"

 remarks:
-  - paragraph: Book in advance, since this is one of our most popular day tours.
-The tour runs six days a week, so you can easily fit it intro your Town Tour itinerary .

   - paragraph: This can be encouporated in other packeges too, please create your bucket list and send it to us to we can create you a quote!